The Benin Kingdom Museum

 BENIN BRONZE DIGITAL EXHIBIT - OUR ANCESTORS

-The Benin Bronzes are the embodiment of our ancestors who were exchanged for metal manillas by the Benin kingdom and sold into the transatlantic slave trade, uncompensated labor, torture and genocide -- the Maangamizi.
+The Benin Bronzes are the embodiment of our ancestors — cast from metal manillas exchanged for our captive ancestors sold into transatlantic human trafficking, chattelization, torture, and ethnocide — the Maangamizi.

-The Benin Kingdom Museum is proud to announce our new round of fellows for the Benin Kingdom Museum Bronze Making Fellowship Program—a groundbreaking initiative to preserve and educate about the artistry and historical legacy of Benin Kingdom bronze making, rooted in the transatlantic slave trade.
-Five Afrodescendants (descendants of enslaved Africans) and one Edo Nigerian artist have been selected for the 2nd cohort of fellows to receive expert instruction from Foundry Specialist Professor Blake Hiltunen (Pratt Institute) and creative technologist Julian Frost.
+The Benin Kingdom Museum is proud to announce its 2026 round of fellows for the Benin Kingdom Museum Bronze Making Fellowship Program, a groundbreaking initiative to preserve and educate about the artistry and historical legacy of Benin Kingdom bronze making, rooted in the transatlantic slave trade.
+In the UK, four Afrodescendants (descendants of enslaved Africans) have been selected; in the USA, five Afrodescendants and one Edo/Yoruba Nigerian artist have been selected for the second cohort of fellows to receive expert instruction from Foundry Specialist Professor Blake Hiltunen (Pratt Institute), creative technologist Julian Frost (USA fellows in New York City), and select UK programs (UK fellows in London).
 The program combines traditional craftsmanship with a powerful cultural narrative, bridging continents and histories.

 Meet the new Fellows!